Annual and Perennial Butterfly Garden Designs

 - Edge your butterfly with a mowing strip to keep the lines clean and make lawn mowing easy.

-- Ready to bring your butterfly to life?
-Our recommended plants in these two plans are reliable, adaptable and easy to find at garden centers.
+- Ready to bring your garden to life?
+Our recommended plants and seeds in these two plans are reliable, adaptable and easy to find online or at garden centers.
 Set the pots in place, and then plant each one.
-Finally, sow seeds for the fast-growing annuals, according to the design.
+Finally, direct sow seeds for the fast-growing annuals, according to the design.

 - No matter which design you choose, you’ll have a front-row seat for the whole process.
-Below, download either planting plan to get started, or come up with your own entirely!
+Below, download the planting plans to get started, or come up with your own design entirely!